After a few millennia, some movies and a grand Olympics show, archery may at last be sticking with Americans.

 Don't expect archery to be just a spectator sport; kids and adults clamoring to get a quiver of their own have been signing up in record numbers.
 Olympics-wise, 2016 may be a very different playing field for Americans.

-Artemis, Mongolian hordes, Confucius, and other archers in historyapplied archery metaphors in their philosophical ruminations.
+The United States is a little late to the game, considering humans across cultures have plied the bow and arrow since prehistoric times.
+The ancient Greeks looked to Apollo as the god of archery, while his sister Artemis took care of the hunt.
+Mongolian mounted archers conquered much of Asia.
+Medieval kings in England and Scotland thought constant training so essential, they applied archery metaphors in their philosophical ruminations.
 The Japanese art of Kyudo evolved over the centuries into a meditative Zen pursuit.
 In North America, Native American tribes migrated from the spear to the bow and arrow relatively late, around A.D.
 500, and like most cultures, set them aside in favor of the gun.
 But it was Ishi, the last Yahi Indian who died in 1916, who spurred a 20th-century American revival of the lost art.

 From "Hunger Games" to Olympic Games